Autism Spectrum Disorder/Social Learning Program Externship

-Externs are sought for the Autism Spectrum Disoder clinical and research program, which serves children diagnosed with autism as well as those with a wide range of social communications difficulties.
+Externs are sought for the Autism Spectrum Disorder/Social Learning Program Externship, which serves children diagnosed with autism as well as those with a wide range of social communication difficulties.
 As children with autism spectrum disorders also often display comorbidity with other disorders, our externs also have significant exposure to children with ADHD and other Externalizing Disorders, Anxiety Disorders, Learning Disorders, and other conditions.
 Our team utilizes evidence-based behavioral treatments, including applied behavior analysis.
+Externs will gain experience in implementing evidence-based group therapy treatments.

 The number of externships available:

-- Intervention: Responsibilities include carrying a caseload of up to four individual therapy cases with children and adolescents presenting with autism spectrum disorder.
-Externs may assist in conducting school observations and school-based behavior consultations using functional behavioral assessment protocol to assist in assessment, treatment planning, and implementation.
+- Intervention: Responsibilities include recruiting, phone screening, and intake evaluations for the Social Learning Program, which serves individuals 3-28.
+Externs will serve as coaches for 2-3 groups and may serve as co-leaders.
+Externs will also carry one individual therapy case with children and adolescents presenting with autism spectrum disorder.
+Externs may assist in conducting school observations and school-based behavior consultations using a functional behavioral assessment protocol to assist in assessment, treatment planning, and implementation.

-- Training in, and delivery of, evidence-based treatments: Externs will be trained in naturalistic Applied Behavior Analysis, including Pivotal Response Treatment, and Cognitive Behavior Therapy (CBT).
+- Training in, and delivery of, evidence-based treatments: Externs will be trained in naturalistic Applied Behavior Analysis, including Pivotal Response Treatment, and Cognitive Behavioral Therapy (CBT).
+Externs will be trained in evidence-based group treatments including PEERS and Children's Friendship Training.

 - Co-Therapy: Externs may participate as observers and co-therapists with experienced clinicians in assessment and treatment sessions or as co-therapists in group treatments.